192.168.0.1: Router IP Address & Login Guide

 - Do not add numbers or letters to the IP like 192.168.i.0.1, which is an invalid IPv4

-192.168.l.0.1. is a common mistake, as it appears visually similar to 192.168.0.1; however, it won't get you to the page you need.
-Ensure that all character in the IP address are correct and numerical.
-Any of the mistakes listed above will be an incomplete IP address and will likely result in a no-response message.
+Any of the mistakes listed above will result in an incomplete IP address and will likely result in a no-response message.

 What is the 192.168.0.1 login username and password?